huyphan/NAKL/README.md

 * chuoi (a.k.a Dao Hai Lam): author of [xvnkb](http://xvnkb.sourceforge.net).
 * Thanks to mybb (a.k.a hieuln) and pmquan (a.k.a co`i) for helping me out testing this software.

 License
 =======
+* Distributed under the GNU GPLv3.
+See the file [LICENSE](https://github.com/huyphan/NAKL/blob/master/LICENSE).
 * Key handling algorithm and keymap of this project are based on [xvnkb](http://xvnkb.sourceforge.net/) written by Dao Hai Lam.
-* This project is distributed under the GNU GPLv3.
-See the file [LICENSE](https://github.com/huyphan/NAKL/blob/master/LICENSE).
+* HotKey setting is based on [ShortcutRecorder](http://wafflesoftware.net/shortcut/) library.